nfreear/moodle-qtype_calculatedobjects/README.md

 Note, the version number 2.1.x-1.0 indicates that this is version 1.0 of the plugin for version 2.1.x onwards of Moodle (this follows the Drupal model).

-There are currently two branches of development:
+There were originally two branches of development:

 * MOODLE_21_STABLE - for Moodle 2.1.x onwards, including Moodle 2.2.x - active development;
 * MOODLE_20_STABLE - for Moodle 1.9.x and Moodle 2.0.x - bug fixes only.

+The current branch is for Moodle 3.3
+* MOODLE_33_STABLE -  for Moodle 3.3.x onwards - active development

 Releases Notes
 --------------

+05 August 2017 / 3.1.x 2.0-beta
+* Changes made to reduce the number of errors reported by code checker plugin

 14 June 2012 / 2.1.x-1.1-beta:

 * Added to README 'install' section; fixed $plugin->requires.